 Lizzy found her love of horses at a young age.
 She competed in her first lead line class at age two and was lucky to get her first pony as a 6th birthday present.
 The subsequent years were filled with everything horse--from pony club to barrel racing.

 At age 10, Lizzy found her niche on the American Quarter Horse Association (AQHA) circuit.
 She competed as a youth for seven years and achieved great success at many national events, including Quarter Horse Congress.
-Lizzy enjoyed all aspects of showing; however, her passion was in Hunt Seat Equitation.
+Lizzy enjoyed all aspects of showing; however, her passion is in Hunt Seat Equitation.

 Lizzy attended the University of Massachusetts Amherst where she competed on the Western Team--even finishing 6th at nationals--and majored in Hospitality.